Begin Main Content Area

 PennDOT's comprehensive motorcycle safety campaign, Live Free Ride Alive, is designed to reduce the number of motorcycle crashes and fatalities on Pennsylvania's roadways.
 Follow Live Free Ride Alive on Facebook, Twitter and Instagram to learn more about getting properly licensed to ride a motorcycle, reducing aggressive driving behaviors by obeying the speed limit, avoiding drinking and riding, and encouraging the use of wearing protective riding gear.

-Live Free Ride Alive also visits major motorcycle rallies and events throughout Pennsylvania, such as Thunder in the Valley in Johnstown and Roar on the Shore in Erie.
+Live Free Ride Alive also visits major motorcycle rallies and events throughout Pennsylvania.
 Keep an eye on the Live Free Ride Alive social media pages to find out where they’ll be next!

 Why You Should Get Licensed